-How does the child relate to his/her parent(s)?
-How does the child relate to other relatives or extended family and close family friends (e.g., grandparents, aunts, extended kin, etc.)?
-Do these interactions with people differ depending on the setting the child is in with these people?
-How does the child interact with familiar caregivers (e.g., child care providers, babysitters)?
-How does the child relate to strangers?
+- △ How does the child relate to his/her parent(s)? - △ How does the child relate to other relatives or extended family and close family friends (e.g., grandparents, aunts, extended kin, etc.)?
+Do these interactions with people differ depending on the setting the child is in with these people? - △ How does the child interact with familiar caregivers (e.g., child care providers, babysitters)? - △ How does the child relate to strangers?
 At first?
 After a while?
-In different settings and using different approaches?
-How does the child interact with/respond to people in community settings (e.g., park, library, church, grocery store, with neighbors on walks, at the bus stop, in restaurants, at playgroups or outings, etc.)?
-How does the child interact with/react to peers (e.g., at child care, in the park, in the neighborhood, in brief interactions in stores or at restaurants)?
-How does the child relate to his/her siblings, cousins, or kids he/she sees frequently?
-What is the child's eye contact with others like?
-Does it differ across situations or with different people?
-How does the child display his/her emotions?
-How does the child read and react to the emotions and expressions of others?
-How does the child respond to touch from others?
-How does the child maintain interactions with people?
-In what situations and ways does the child express delight or display affection?
-In the child's interactions, are there behaviors that may interfere with relationships or seem inappropriate in interactions expected for the child's age (e.g., screaming, biting, tantrums)?
+In different settings and using different approaches? - △ How does the child interact with/respond to people in community settings (e.g., park, library, church, grocery store, with neighbors on walks, at the bus stop, in restaurants, at playgroups or outings, etc.)? - △ How does the child interact with/react to peers (e.g., at child care, in the park, in the neighborhood, in brief interactions in stores or at restaurants)? - △ How does the child relate to his/her siblings, cousins, or kids he/she sees frequently? - △ What is the child's eye contact with others like?
+Does it differ across situations or with different people? - △ How does the child display his/her emotions? - \triangle How does the child read and react to the emotions and expressions of others? - \triangle How does the child respond to touch from others? - △ How does the child maintain interactions with people? - △ In what situations and ways does the child express delight or display affection? - △ In the child's interactions, are there behaviors that may interfere with relationships or seem inappropriate in interactions expected for the child's age (e.g., screaming, biting, tantrums)?
 How often does this occur?
 In what situations?
-In what situations does it not occur?
-Does the child display awareness of routines?
+In what situations does it not occur? - △ Does the child display awareness of routines?
+How? - A How does the child respond to transitions in routines or activities?
+Are the child's actions different for familiar transitions versus new transitions, or different across settings or with different people? - \triangle How and in what situations are interactions with others initiated? - A How does the child engage in mutual activity (e.g., joint attention, communicate to convey desire to engage, initiate interaction or play, follow rules for mutual games)? - △ Does the child seek out others after an accomplishment?
+How? - △ Does the child seek out others after frustration or when angry?
+How? - △ Does the child participate in games (e.g., social, cooperative, rule-based, with turn-taking)?
+What do the child's interactions look like in these situations? - △ Does the child display an awareness of rules and expectations?
 How?
-How does the child respond to transitions in routines or activities?
-Are the child's actions different for familiar transitions versus new transitions, or different across settings or with different people?
-How and in what situations are interactions with others initiated?
-How does the child engage in mutual activity (e.g., joint attention, communicate to convey desire to engage, initiate interaction or play, follow rules for mutual games)?
-Does the child seek out others after an accomplishment?
+Does the child behave differently in different contexts (e.g., quieter in church, more active outside)? - △ Does the child attempt to resolve his/her conflicts?
 How?
-Does the child seek out others after an accomplishment: How?
-Does the child seek out others after frustration or when angry?
-How?
-Does the child participate in games (e.g., social, cooperative, rule-based, with turn- taking)?
-What do the child's interactions look like in these situations?
-Does the child display an awareness of rules and expectations?
-How?
-Does the child behave differently in different contexts (e.g., quieter in church, more active outside)? \Box Does the child attempt to resolve his/her conflicts?
-How?
-What do these actions look like with peers, parents, etc.? \Box How does the child respond when others are not attending to him/her? \Box How does the child respond when someone arrives?
+What do these actions look like with peers, parents, etc.? - △ How does the child respond when others are not attending to him/her? - \triangle How does the child respond when someone arrives?
 Someone new?
 Someone familiar?
-How does the child respond when someone leaves?
+How does the child respond when someone leaves? - △ Talk about the child's functioning with regard to turn-taking, showing, and sharing?
+With adults?
+With other children? - △ How would you expect other children this age to act in these situations?